Is your bank account about to get a big boost from a tax refund? If so, here are five quick tips to help you make the most of it.

 - Jump-start savings.
 Been meaning to start saving for something?
-Dropping a lump sum into your account can get you over the initial hurdle of getting started.
+Dropping a lump sum into your account can get you over the initial hurdle of getting started

-The average income tax refund in 2015 was around $2,700 and 2016 will probably be similar.
 If you’re part of the refund crowd, these tips can help you get the biggest bang for your refund buck.